Skip to content

 Data cleansing

-Kirsty McKerrow is responsible for cleansing candidate information on the SQA system.
-This includes any changes to candidates’ personal details and withdrawal of award entries when past their completion date and not resulted as a pass or fail.
+Kirsty McKerrow is responsible for cleansing candidate information on the QS system This includes any changes to candidates’ personal details and withdrawal of award entries when past their completion date and not resulted as a pass or fail.
 It is the policy of the EWA that students have 12 months after enrolment to attend the Award course and take the assessment.
 Kirsty will then change the status of candidates who have not completed their Certificate within the 12 months to Withdrawn.

 No extension will be granted for the assessment.
 However, a resit assessment is allowed for up to 12 months after the Award course.

-The EWA only offers 4 customised group awards.
+The EWA only offers 3 customised group awards.

 Kirsty McKerrow has the responsibility for recording candidates results.
 This will be done electronically but with paper copies kept on file until candidates’ certification.